Consumer medicine information

 (Category C)

 No data are available regarding the presence of acalabrutinib or its active metabolite in human milk, its effects on the breastfed child, or on milk production.
 Acalabrutinib and its active metabolite were present in the milk of lactating rats.
-Due to the potential for adverse reactions in a breastfed child from Calquence, advise lactating women not to breastfeed while taking Calquence and for at least 2 weeks after the final dose.
+Due to the potential for adverse reactions in a breastfed child from Calquence, advise patients not to breastfeed while taking Calquence and for at least 2 weeks after the final dose.

 4.7 Effects on Ability to Drive and Use Machines